 If your organisation is falling short of achieving timely and meaningful analytics, or is doing well but could do better, read this blog to find out how to establish the underlying, yet all-important, essentials of data quality and data governance.

-Read the full interview with Matt here.
+Get the full round-up with Matt here.

 Yesterday, 28th April, Kieran Seaward, Head of Sales took part in a panel discussion entitled ‘Establishing a strong data management foundation for trusted and connected data to drive science and AI’.

 He spoke alongside Andrea Smith, BNY Mellon; Stan O’Marra, Invesco US; Malavika Solanki, The Derivatives Service Bureau, and Robert Wallos, West Highland.
 The panel was then moderated by Niresh Rajah.

 We caught up with Kieran about the panel and delved into the critical topic of building confidence in the quality of the data, and the challenges of unstructured and alternative data.